How Much Does Replacing a Garage Door Cost?

 Labor$200 – $500

 • Size and dimensions: The bigger the door, the higher the price tag.
-Most standard residential garage doors are about 8 to 10 feet wide and 7 to 8 feet tall, ranging from around $750 to $3,000.
-Two- to three-door garage doors can run you anywhere from $1,500 to $7,500.
+Most standard residential garage doors are about 7 to 10 feet wide and 7 to 8 feet tall, typically costing between $500 and $3,000.
+Larger setups, like two- or three-car garages, can range from about $800 to $7,200 depending on whether you choose a single double door or multiple single doors.

-Other cost contributors include hardware (up to $500), installation labor ($200 to $500) and removal and disposal of the old door ($100 – $300).
-Where you live also comes into play depending on labor costs and availability of materials.
+Other cost contributors include installation labor, which typically ranges from $200 to $500, and removal and disposal of the old door, which can cost between $50 and $200.
+Where you live can also impact pricing based on labor rates and material availability.
 Garage.com can connect you with professional installers to explore your options and make sure you’re getting the best value.

 Cost Breakdown by Garage Door Material